Introducing the 1818 Farms Flower Truck

 After attaching the truck’s custom designed awning, our flower truck is now ready to travel the Tennessee Valley, bringing fresh flowers to the community.

-The 1818 Farms Flower Truck can be found weekly at the following locations (weather permitting).
+The 1818 Farms Flower Truck can be found weekly through October 25th at the following locations (weather permitting).
 After October 25th, please watch our social media channels for special “pop-up” appearances during the holiday season.

 |3:00pm – 5:30pm||Madison, AL – Daisy Lane Gifts